Boro23-wq/boro-blogs/content/blog/javascript/5-JS-essentials.md

 // Output: 5
 ```

 Essentially what this function does is, it will give us the number 5 after 100 ms. And that is how callback works.
-It will log 5 in the output (or callback) after 100 ms is elapsed (or work is done).
+It will log 5 in the output (or call back) after 100 ms is elapsed (or work is done).

 ```javascript
 // Promise mechanism